We are located at 36 E. Twohig, Ste. B2 (the basement of the historic Cactus Hotel). Click here for a map.

 Our fax number is (325) 658-3147.

 Qualification is based on your income.
-You can call the office at (325) 653-2411 and ask what the maximum amount of gross income is for your size family.
+You can call the office at (325) 653-2411 and ask what the maximum amount of gross income is for your size family (also on the Utility Assistance page)

 No, it is not a requirement for the utility bill to be in your name.

-We have vendor agreements with most companies.
+We have vendor agreements with several electric, gas &/or propane companies.
 To find out if we can help with a certain provider, give our office a call.

-No, once you qualify, you can return as long as you have not reached your maximum amount for the year.
+No, once you qualify, you are set up on additional payments.
 The maximum amount is different for each client.
-Your case manager can explain that to you in more detail.
+Your case manager will mail you a letter once application is complete that will explain in more detail.

 Qualification is based on the household income, and the home must be structurally sound.
 You can call the office at (325) 653-2411 and ask what the maximum gross income is for your size family.